Explore an iconic loch, discover a famous Jacobite family, and enjoy modern Scottish hospitality at The Lovat Loch Ness*.

 There aren’t many places in Scotland more iconic than Loch Ness.
 At the southern tip of the loch sits the pretty village of Fort Augustus and the characterful Lovat Loch Ness Hotel, a perfect spot for exploring the Great Glen.
 We checked in for a weekend of exploring.

-The Lovat Loch Ness takes its name from the ‘Dominus de Loveth’, the land was once home to the Fraser clan, made famous by the Jacobite rebellions, and more recently by the Outlander novels.
-Today, the Lovat Hotel is a romantic bolthole which bears no resemblance to the direct translation of Lovat – that being a muted green, or even more literal, a swampy plain!
+The Lovat Loch Ness* takes its name from the ‘Dominus de Loveth’, the land was once home to the Fraser clan, made famous by the Jacobite rebellions, and more recently by the Outlander novels.
+Today, the Lovat Hotel is a romantic bolthole.

-Once a large station hotel serving a long-gone rail line from Spean Bridge, The Lovat Loch Ness is now a family-run gem of a hotel with four-star facilities and a restaurant that puts out delicious food with a twist – milk jam anyone?
+Once a large station hotel serving a long-gone rail line from Spean Bridge, The Lovat Loch Ness* is now a family-run gem of a hotel with four-star facilities and a restaurant that puts out a delicious tasting menu which has the option of 1 course, 3 courses, or the full 7 courses.

 Downstairs, the hotel’s guest lounges are extensive, with huge Victorian fireplaces and plenty of overstuffed sofas for lounging with a local walking map and a couple of glasses of wine.